technetos/catalyst/README.md

 # Catalyst

-Catalyst is a lightweight, fast and simple to use webserver written on top of hyper.
+Catalyst is a lightweight, fast and simple to use webserver written on top of tokio, rustls, and h2.

 ## Getting Started